andwati/andwati.com/content/post/integrating-netlify.md

 **Step 5**

 Now we’re all set.
 Since we set our registration preferences to **“Invite Only”**, we need to invite ourself as a site user.
 To do this, select the Identity tab from Netlify site dashboard and select the Invite Users button.
 Add you email address and send an invitation.
 You will receive an email.
 In your email, click **“accept the invitation”**.
 You will be directed to your website admin sign up panel.
 Choose a password.
 Now you are ready to log in to Netlify CMS.

+# S﻿etting up a custom domain

+I﻿ bought a customdonain from [](https://namecheap.com)